The Trillion Euro Question: Where Are German Pensions Safe?

 Critical governance detail: France's credit downgrade in 2025 complicates achieving an AAA rating.
 That's why structure matters — embedding German fiscal discipline into governance would be essential for maintaining a top-tier rating.

 The reframe for German voters: This isn't government spending.
-This is creating a safe haven asset class for €1.2 trillion in pension assets while simultaneously funding capabilities Europe needs anyway.
+This is creating a safe haven asset class for over one trillion euros in German retirement capital — and approximately €700 billion in directly investable pension assets — while simultaneously funding capabilities Europe needs anyway.

 2. Industrial Sovereignty: European Defense Production